perryflynn/extux-imageviewer/README.md

-This is a ExtJS Imageviewer Extension.
+This is a ExtJS imageviewer extension.

 Just place the entire folder into the examples folder of extjs and open the index.html with a Browser.